bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Awesome!
 Let's start.
 Let's imagine we are adding some feature or improvement in the code, and in the PR we have following
 review: ...

-[C] And this might be good advice, there is quite a battle in SW development about microoptimizations might be premature optimizations.
+[C] And this might be good advice, there is quite a battle in SW development about microoptimizations that might be premature optimizations.
-This means that potentially we would be adding unnecessary complexity to the code that might not needed.
-It might be that it's just not on critical path, so the optimization really does not give much.
+This means that potentially we would be adding unnecessary complexity and cluttering our code that might not needed.
+* It might be that the optimization is done not on critical path, so the optimization really does not give much.
+* Or maybe optimization is just not needed overall, so we might want to spent time on something else instead.

 [C] So overall in many cases the YAGNI rule kicks in, meaning that we simply might be wasting our time here.